faisal9873/capstonerepo/README.md

 ## Our Solution ##

-Develop predictive models to help us understand the relationship between appliances energy consumption and predictors, making us our own B.C.
-Hydro.
+Develop predictive models to help us understand the relationship between appliances energy consumption and predictors, making us our own Hydro.

 ## Objective ##